Is WealthSimple a Safe Broker?

 Is Wealthsimple’s Insured?

-Wealthsimple uses two kinds of insurance to shield its clients.
-They are the Canadian Investor Protection Fund (CIPF), which works like the American SIPC, and the Canada Deposit Insurance Corporation (CDIC), which is similar to the FDIC.
+Wealthsimple has two forms of insurance that it uses to protect its customers.
+They are the Canadian Investor Protection Fund (CIPF), similar to the SIPC in the United States, and the Canada Deposit Insurance Corporation (CDIC), similar to the FDIC.

-Like what happens in the U.S., the CIPF covers clients’ assets up to 1 million Canadian dollars, and the CDIC protects the money in bank accounts up to $100,000 per category.
+Like their American counterparts, the CIPF protects investors' securities valued up to 1 million Canadian dollars, and the CDIC insures cash held in banking accounts up to $100,000 per coverage category.

 Free Wealthsimple Account